kschweiger/TDDIntroduction/markdown/Getting_started.md

 The idea of a unit-test is that a function is called with a defined input (called the **test step**) and the return value is compared to the expected output (called the **test assertion**).

 ### Integration-test
 An integration-test, tests if different components of your application interact in the expected way.
-This makes unit-tests so important when following the test-driven approach.
 If the integration-test fails, a good set of unit-test can help with finding the problem quickly.

 ### Testing frameworks